phatfly/WX-Temp/README.md

 # WX-Temp

 This demo app is a coding challenge I made in less than eight hours for a possible employer.
-At the time I didn't have more time to work on it and I had accomplished the basic requirement so I stopped.
-There are still aspects of the code that can be cleaned up and commented.
-This code is really a show case of how I am currently setting up my workspaces and insight to how I have been separating the model into an embedded framework.
+The week I was asked to accomplish this task I didn't have more time to work on it, but I had accomplished the basic requirement, so I stopped.
+There are still aspects of the code that can be cleaned up and commented on.
+This code is really a show case of how I am currently setting up my workspaces and insight to how I have been separating the model into a framework.

 This demo app is a basic app that accomplishes the code challenge requirements.

 # Coding Challenge